SumiSastri/react-basics-to-hooks/docs/react-2016/core-concepts/what-is-jsx/jsx.md

 Documentation for JSX: [https://reactjs.org/docs/introducing-jsx.html] Detailed documentation for JSX[https://reactjs.org/docs/jsx-in-depth.html#user-defined-components-must-be-capitalized]

-In the React Component Library HTML is generated using JavaScript.
+The fundamental building block of React Component Library is the element.
+React has a built-in element for each HTML element - this element is generated using JavaScript.
+You can use React's createElement method to assemble these elements together, and you can create new custom elements by creating React components.
+Every React component is an extension of the React component class, and every component has a render method that returns some piece of your HTML user interface.

+But using the createElement method for nested components is confusing.
+There's a simpler way to define React components called JSX.

 JSX stands for JavaScript XML that is transpiled back into JavaScript in the React Library so that browsers can read them.

+JSX as a sort of templating mechanism.
+So instead of writing nested `.createElement()` methods, you can just nest React elements in a way similar to how you would write the HTML that the component will render.
+During your build process prior to deploying your app, your JSX code will be compiled into `.createElement()` methods.
+JSX is just a convenience for developers to make building components easier and has no performance impact on the final code that runs in the browser.

+Each component in your user interface will be built from some combination of other custom components and HTML components.
+And all of them will build into a single root component that will be rendered in the browser using the `reactDOM.render()` method.
+This process of putting components together is called composition.

+Changes in the root component trickle down through the component tree and cause updates in child components.
 Babel transpiles JSX back into a function call for an HTML element. `React.createElement()`.

 In HTML, which is also a declarative code, this is an example of how the code would be written.